Avery’s Just Desserts Are Sloppy SecondsFriday, December 5, 2008 22:45

 I’m not saying that I want the league to go back to the days of the Broad Street Bullies, or even to the clutching and grabbing days of the late 80′s.
 But, if Bettman really wanted to reign in this kind of behavior for good, the return to the ice of players like McSorley and Twist would ensure that justice was meted out on the ice, where it should be, and not in Bettman’s Manhattan offices.

-One Response to “Avery’s Just Desserts Are Sloppy Seconds”
+2 Responses to “Avery’s Just Desserts Are Sloppy Seconds”

 Leave a Reply